 In order for the Arrangement to start the creditors first have to agree to the reduced payment proposal.
 They will normally agree to do this if it is clear that it gives them the opportunity to recover some of the money they are owed.
 The alternative may be that they would lose everything if the company was closed.

 Once in place the CVA is legally binding on all the included creditors.
 As a result they are no longer allowed to start legal action against the company to recover their debt.
 In addition any legal action they are currently taking must be stopped.

-What happens to a Company’s debts in a CVA?
+What happens to Company Debt in a CVA?

-Only unsecured debt can be included in a Company Voluntary Arrangement.
+Only unsecured debt can be included in a CVA.
 These include things like bank loans and overdraft facilities.
 In addition debts to suppliers and even outstanding Tax and VAT owed to HMRC.
 However secured debts such as a commercial mortgage or lease agreement cannot normally be included.

-Generally speaking the creditors included in a CVA will not be paid in full.
+Generally speaking the creditors included in the Arrangement will not be paid in full.
 They will receive a percentage of what they are owed during the Arrangement.
 However after it ends they agree to write off any outstanding balance.